Skip to main content

 Updated over a week ago

-Sometimes when you order packaging from box manufacturers, the dimensions listed on the outside don't reflect the dimensions you need to enter in Pirate Ship in order to purchase accurate postage 🙈 In some cases, the dimensions listed on a package reflect its inner dimensions, and not the outer dimensions.
+• Check Your Box's Dimensions: Sometimes when you order packaging from box manufacturers, the dimensions listed on the outside don't reflect the dimensions you need to enter in Pirate Ship to purchase accurate postage 🙈 In some cases, the dimensions listed on a package reflect its inner dimensions, not the outer dimensions.

-In order to purchase accurate postage on Pirate Ship, you need to enter your box's outer dimensions, and not the inner dimensions.
-Before you ship, we always suggest double-checking your package to ensure the dimensions listed on it are accurate.
+• Use Outer Dimensions to Make Labels in Pirate Ship: To purchase accurate postage on Pirate Ship, you need to enter your box's outer dimensions, and not the inner dimensions.
+Before you ship, we suggest double-checking your package to ensure the dimensions listed on it are accurate.

 Always use outer dimensions when entering your package info in Pirate Ship